mccdaq/daqhats/README.md

 - [MCC 152](https://mccdaq.github.io/daqhats/overview.html#mcc-152)

 #### Hardware Compatibility
-The MCC DAQ HATs are generally not compatible with any other brand of Raspberry Pi HAT or add-on board that attaches to the GPIO header, or devices that use the Raspberry Pi SPI interface.
+The MCC DAQ HATs are compatible with all Raspberry Pi models with the 40-pin GPIO header (not the original Pi 1 A or B with the 26-pin header.)
+They are generally not compatible with any other brand of Raspberry Pi HAT or add-on board that attaches to the GPIO header, or devices that use the Raspberry Pi SPI interface.

 In particular, LCD displays that use the GPIO header (not HDMI) usually use the SPI interface and will prevent the DAQ HATs from working.
 Even if the display is